 Tips for Daytime Potty Training:

-3. Establish Routine: Create a consistent routine for bathroom breaks to help your child anticipate and respond to their body's signals.
+- Establish a Routine: Create a consistent schedule for bathroom breaks to help your child anticipate and respond to their body's signals.

-Night time toilet training or night time potty training as some might call it, on the other hand, is often more about the natural development of a child's ability to control their bladder while asleep.
+Nighttime toilet training, or nighttime potty training as some might call it, is often more about the natural development of a child's ability to control their bladder while asleep.
 It may not be something you actively teach but rather something that evolves as your child grows.

-1. Pre-Bedtime Toilet Visit: Encourage your child to use the toilet before bedtime to minimise the risk of nighttime accidents.
-In boys - it's better if they can make their last wee of the day sat down rather than stood up as this ensures that they are the most relaxed and meaning their bladder is more likely to empty fully.
+- Pre-Bedtime Toilet Visit: Encourage your child to use the toilet before bedtime to minimise the risk of nighttime accidents.
+In boys, it's better if they make their last wee of the day sitting down rather than standing up, as this ensures they are more relaxed and their bladder empties fully.

-2. Hydration Balance: Ensure your child drinks regularly throughout the day but avoid offering liquids too close to bedtime to reduce the likelihood of bedwetting.
-Good Hydration can also help to prevent constipation which is often linked to bedwetting in children.
+- Hydration Balance: Ensure your child drinks regularly throughout the day but avoid offering liquids too close to bedtime to reduce the likelihood of bedwetting.
+Good hydration can also help to prevent constipation, which is often linked to bedwetting in children.

-While night time potty training may not be as actively "trained" as daytime potty training, parents can play a supportive role in their child's development by establishing healthy bedtime routines.
-By incorporating habits like pre-bedtime toilet visits and managing hydration, you contribute to a positive environment that aids your child in developing night time bladder control.
+While nighttime potty training may not be as actively "trained" as daytime potty training, parents can play a supportive role in their child's development by establishing healthy bedtime routines.
+By incorporating habits like pre-bedtime toilet visits, managing hydration, and using tools like a bedwetting alarm, you contribute to a positive environment that aids your child in developing nighttime bladder control.

 Catherine x